-Scary, evil and mistresses of trouble, these witches come from Shakespeare’s Scottish play, Macbeth.
+Okay not technically a 'book' but we couldn't leave these lassies out.
+Scary, evil, and mistresses of trouble, these witches come from Shakespeare’s Scottish play, Macbeth.
 You may have heard of the line ‘double, double toil and trouble’ or studied Macbeth in school, and if so you will know that these are witches you would not want to mess with.

 9. Alina Starkov, from the Grisha series

 Alina is the heroine of the Grisha series, by Leigh Bardugo.
 In the first book, Shadow and Bone, Alina discovers that she possess powers as she saves her best friend Mal from being killed by creating a blinding light, which deters his attackers.
 She is taken away to the royal court for Grisha training and is tutored by the Darkling, the most powerful of them all.
 Alina soon discovers all is not as it seems, and she must flee for her life; as she would rather die then let her power come into the wrong hands.

 10. The Grand High Witch, fromThe Witches by Roald Dahl